Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 How do you upgrade a decentralized network where no one's in charge?
 Bitcoin has two main upgrade mechanisms that allow the protocol to evolve while maintaining consensus.

+#### Hard Forks

+**Hard forks** are incompatible upgrades that loosen or change consensus rules.
+Think of it like changing the width of train tracks.If your train (node) doesn’t switch to the new wheel size, it simply can’t run on the new tracks.Everyone has to upgrade or they’ll keep running on the old line, which becomes a different railway.
+Bitcoin avoids this because coordinating a whole railway swap is risky and can split passengers and schedules for good.
+Hard forks are extremely rare in Bitcoin due to coordination challenges and the risk of permanent network splits.

+A notable example is Bitcoin Cash (BCH), created in 2017 by changing rules (notably much larger blocks).
+In practice, that approach fractured liquidity and community mindshare; over time BCH has retained only a small fraction of Bitcoin’s adoption, hashpower, and market value.
+Critically, though, deciding what’s the “real Bitcoin” isn’t something the code can decree—there’s no central authority.
+It’s a messy blend of social consensus (what users, exchanges, wallets, and merchants run), economic gravity (where liquidity settles), and security assumptions (what most full nodes enforce).
+Markets have decidedly treated BTC as the Schelling point, but that outcome is ultimately social, not ordained.

 #### Soft Forks

 **Soft forks** are backward-compatible protocol upgrades that tighten consensus rules without breaking the network.
-Think of it like adding a new traffic law—if the speed limit changes from 65 mph to 55 mph, older cars that don't know about the change can still drive on the road, they just might unknowingly break the new rule.
+Think of it like a club tightening its dress code from “no beachwear” to “collared shirts only.”
+People who didn’t hear about the new rule can still walk in and think everything’s fine, because the club still looks and works the same to them.
+The upgraded bouncers enforce the stricter rule; the non-upgraded ones don’t, but they still recognize everyone as legitimate club members.
 Non-upgraded Bitcoin nodes still see new blocks as valid but don't enforce the stricter rules themselves, allowing the network to upgrade without splitting into incompatible versions.
 They require majority support to avoid chain splits, with examples including SegWit, Taproot, and the disabling of OP_CAT.

-#### Hard Forks

-**Hard forks** are incompatible upgrades that loosen or change consensus rules.
-All nodes must upgrade or they'll be left on a separate chain.
-Hard forks are extremely rare in Bitcoin due to coordination challenges and the risk of permanent network splits.

 #### Activation Mechanisms